 Dinner al Fresco

-Antica Olivaia has six guest rooms and there was one other family staying on our first night there.
+Antica Olivaia has six guest rooms and there was one other family staying on our first night.
 We gathered to enjoy a glass of Orvieto Classico before dinner.
 The sun sank into the Umbrian hills, its golden light shining down the long wood table.
 Marco had set out bowls of olive oil.
 Green-gold puddles shimmered with the reflection of the setting sun, and awaited crusty bread.
 The children ran around the garden with Miles as we drank the wine.
-The bread arrived and we called to them to join us.
+The bread arrived and we called them to join us.

 Olive Oil Tasting at our Umbria Agriturismo

-Dinner was a fixed four-course meal of regional specialities served with more wine: Orvieto Classico and Sangiovese.
+Dinner was a fixed four-course meal of regional specialties served with more wine: Orvieto Classico and Sangiovese.
 We were told that nothing we were eating had traveled more than one kilometer to reach our plates.
 It is another benefit of staying at an Umbria Agriturismo – the food is outstanding and typically less expensive than at restaurants in Italy.

 Local specialties in this region include Ombrichelli a thick spaghetti-like pasta, made with flour and water.
 It was cooked to a perfect point, where tender meets al dente, and served with local black truffles, porcini mushrooms, and salty pecorino.